marinho/godot-visual-effects/README.md

 ## Camera Effects

-These effects are mostly to be placed as a child of Camera object
+These effects should be place in a CanvasLayer object in any scene

 ### Pixelate